 A vacation can certainly help in reducing stress but it can also mess up the healthy fitness regimen you’ve been trying to maintain back at home.
-Even the biggest fitness freaks find it difficult to stick to a routine when being away from home and stay fit while on vacation.
+Even the biggest fitness freaks find it difficult to answer the question “how to stay fit on vacation”?
 I can’t say that this hasn’t happened to me in the past too.
 A lot of times, I abandoned my workout routine and healthy diet thinking “I’m traveling, I’ll get back to doing this when I go back home”.
 Especially if you’re a foodie traveler, you know how difficult it is to resist all the new local delicacies while traveling.

 But what if I tell you that traveling doesn’t have to interrupt your healthy habits.
 If you’re trying to stay fit, there are ways to get your heart rate up – yes, even on vacation!
 We’ve assembled an easy guide full of tips and tricks to help answer the question “How to stay fit on vacation while still enjoying yourself?”.